-When the 2022-2023 budget was approved by the Warren Consolidated Schools Board of Education in June 2022, there was continued uncertainty around the educational environment in the State of Michigan due to the coronavirus pandemic.
-At that time, the State had not yet adopted a budget.
+When the 2023-2024 budget was approved by the Warren Consolidated Schools Board of Education in June 2023, there was continued uncertainty around the educational environment in the State of Michigan due to the uncertainty of final funding amounts from the State.

-The following items will have an impact on the School District's operations and financial situation in 2022-2023 and potentially subsequent years as well:
+The following items will have an impact on the School District's operations and financial situation in 2023-2024 and potentially subsequent years as well:

-- The foundation allowance, which is unrestricted state revenue, increased by \$450 per pupil. - The budget revenue change related to enrollment is an estimate and will be updated when the fall 2022 count is finalized. - Expenditures associated with staff changes and retirement dates are assumptions.
-If these assumptions are not realized, it will impact the operating results of the School District in 2022-2023. - The budget for 2022-2023 includes federal funding sources available to school districts to assist with the continued coronavirus relief efforts, including addressing student learning loss.
-These funds are one-time sources that are restricted, and the School District plans to use these funds primarily for technology, supplies, and people-related resources that are over and above normal operating costs.
-As the majority of these federal sources are expected to be exhausted by the end of 2023, funding to cover these additional expenses will need to come from another source, such as available fund balance, unless additional federal grants or other sources of funding become available.
+- The foundation allowance, which is unrestricted state revenue, increased by \$458 per pupil. - The budget revenue change related to enrollment is an estimate and will be updated when the fall 2023 count is finalized. - Expenditures associated with staff changes and retirement dates are assumptions.
+If these assumptions are not realized, it will impact the operating results of the School District in 2023-2024. - The budget for 2023-2024 includes funding sources from a number of federal and state grants to support students.
+Most of these funds are restrictive and will require the School District to create new and modify current programs to expend the funds available.
+The School District was able to make positive salary adjustments to benefit all staff members and to attract new talented team members.
+This will have a continued future financial impact on the School District.